marcelm/cutadapt/doc/guide.rst

 was used.

-The ``-g`` option does not cover all cases, so you can also mark each adapter explicitly as required or optional using the :ref:`trimming parameters <trimming-parameters>` ``required`` and ``optional``.
+The ``-g`` option does not cover all cases, so you can also mark each adapter explicitly as required or optional using the :ref:`search parameters <search-parameters>` ``required`` and ``optional``.
 This is the only way to make an anchored adapter optional.
 For example, to request that an anchored 5' adapter (here ``ADAPTER1``) should not be required, you can specify it like this ::